Travel Agency Software: Choosing Tools for Booking, Tour Building, Accounting, and Marketing

 For the longest time, people have been planning their vacations by walking into a well-stocked room surrounded by maps and brochures.
 Greeted by an agent offering a cup of coffee, they would begin the discussion about budgets and desired experiences.
-When online travel agencies started slowly but surely replacing traditional shops in 2005, Internet-adept travelers had learned to book their trips on their home computers.
+When online travel agencies started slowly but surely replacing traditional shops in 2005, Internet-adept travelers had to learn to book their trips on their home computers.

 Today, a traditional brick-and-mortar agency sounds archaic, as most agents digitize their processes and move online.
 But rolling out advanced booking engines with intricate search and pricing logic or investing 6-digit budgets into back-office systems are the paths of mature businesses.
 You may learn how automated back office works from our dedicated article or watch a video.

-Andrey, our travel technology competence lead, explains OTA back office in less than 9 minutes
+Andrey, our travel technology competence lead, explains OTA back office in less than 9 minutes.

+But if you’re a small entrepreneur, you still have to rely on off-the-shelf software.
 In this article, we’ll talk about how travel agencies can use available technology to improve operations, automate, and customize their processes today.